How to Get Unstuck By Letting Go

 You may need to let go of control.
 This means recognizing that you can’t control all outcomes and instead focusing on what you can control, which is often your own actions, thoughts, and responses.

 You may need to let go of resistance.
 Rather than resisting certain things, allow things to unfold or have the courage to take a risk, with caution and safety in mind, of course.
 Or perhaps you need to let go of the resistance to asking for help or support, which may be related to letting go of any beliefs you have about what it means to ask for help and what your expectations are for people to give you the help that you need.

 Or you may need to let go of unsupportive people, places, or situations.
-What that means for you is going to vary – maybe it means cutting ties with certain people, but it could also mean letting go and accepting that certain people won’t be able to provide you with the support you need for achieving your goals.
+What that means for you is going to vary – on the more extreme end, it may mean cutting ties with certain people, but it could also mean letting go and accepting that certain people won’t be able to provide you with the support you need for achieving your goals.
 Or letting go and accepting that certain situations, jobs, or opportunities won’t provide you with the satisfaction or rewards that you are seeking.

 Of course, all of this is easier said than done.
 I know.
-It’s annoying when you’re struggling with something and someone tells you that "you simply have to let go", as if it’s that simple.
+It’s frustrating when you’re struggling with something and someone tells you that "you just have to let go", as if it’s that simple.
 But bear with me, because that brings us to the next question:

 How can I practice letting go so that I can get unstuck?

 The first step is to acknowledge what it is that you need to let go of and come up with different things you can do to support you letting go and moving forward.
 For example, you can acknowledge that you need to let go of your resistance to asking for help and brainstorm different options for how and where to get resources or support.